 How to Create a Colour Grade for Film Stills in Adobe Camera Raw and Export It

 Many film cameras are not designed to be great at stills.
 The Blackmagic Pocket Cinema Camera is an amazing, well-priced camera for movie making, but the quality of its dedicated stills isn’t the best.
-Even so, you may find you need to grade a film still for demonstrative purposes, as part of a development session, part of a pitch, or maybe even to see some different options.
+Even so, you may find you need to grade a film for demonstrative purposes, as part of a development session, part of a pitch, or maybe even to some different options.
 Working on a still rather than directly on film footage can be useful as a starting point; it’s often quicker, and you’re dealing with much smaller file sizes.

 The great thing is that although the DNG format is technically Adobe’s, some camera manufacturers—including Blackmagic—have adopted it, so images are compatible with Adobe Camera Raw for editing.